smocken78/file_audio/README.md

 # file_audio

-An audio player with ducking support for local and asset files.
+A plugin for playing audio files and asset files with ducking support for iOS and Android.

 Link to pub.dev package: [flie_audio](https://pub.dev/packages/file_audio)